haokeyingxiao/haoke/adr/2024-04-01-checkout-gateway.md

 Commands will be executed in the order provided in the response.

 ### App-System
-For the initial release, Shopware will support a single implementation of the `CheckoutGatewayInterface`, provided by the app-system.
+For the initial release, Haoke will support a single implementation of the `CheckoutGatewayInterface`, provided by the app-system.
 The `AppCheckoutGateway` will sequentially call active apps, but only if the app has a defined `checkout-gateway-url` in its manifest.xml file.

 #### App Manifest